ericwbailey/alfred-wcag-workflow/README.md

 ## How to use this Workflow

 1. Type `wcag`, the Workflow filter keyword, and then <kbd>Space</kbd>.
-2. Begin typing the SC's number (ex: `2.5.3`).
+2. Begin typing either the SC's number (ex: `2.5.3`) or its title (ex: `label in name`).
 The Workflow's results will update as you refine your query.
 3. Take action on a result by highlighting it in the Alfred command palette results and using one of the following interactions:
     * <kbd>Enter</kbd>/click: Copy the SC's number, name, and link to its Understanding page as a HTML link.
     * <kbd>Option</kbd> + <kbd>Enter</kbd>: Copy the SC's Understanding page URL to the clipboard.